src-d/blog/content/post/go-git-v4.md

 [pachyderm](https://github.com/pachyderm/pachyderm), and even the [zoekt](https://github.com/google/zoekt) project by Google use `go-git`.

-Last by definitely not least, one of the `go-git` users I'm almost sure you've heard about are [keybase](https://keybase.io).
+Last but definitely not least, one of the `go-git` users I'm almost sure you've heard about are [keybase](https://keybase.io).
 They [recently announced](https://keybase.io/blog/encrypted-git-for-everyone)
-the support for fully encrypted GitHub repositories.
+the support for fully encrypted git repositories.
 Some might have missed their shout-out to the "excellent `go-git` project" (we didn't).

 ### and you?